Skip to main content

 Interactive Tool

-The State of Latinos in 10 States: Explore the data on Latinos’ educational attainment, earnings, and good jobs in ten states with the highest Latino populations.
+The State of the Hispanic/Latino Population in 10 States: Explore the data on Hispanic/Latino educational attainment, earnings, and good jobs in ten states with the highest Hispanic/Latino populations.

 Sources: Georgetown University Center on Education and the Workforce analysis of American Community Survey (ACS), 2011-2015.